dockerEstimated reading time: 7 minutes

 --host=tcp://0.0.0.0:2375 (on top of the explicit default of

---host=unix:///var/run/docker.sock) in order to allow external containers to access
+--host=unix:///var/run/docker.sock) in order to allow other containers to access

-dockerd appropriately (as the following examples illustrate).
+dockerd (as the following examples illustrate).
 If you use

 dockerd directly (